kikitiki/RestApiForUsers/README.md

 Set up the application.properties file in  the src/main/resources directory with the appropriate parameters for your MSSQL .

 ##Testing the API
+-Use Postman or any other API client to test the available endpoints.

 -Create user
 POST /api/users